North Superior Quarter Horse Association

 All Around Senior Horse

-As per motion at 2001 annual meeting, the points for the annual awards for all-around open, amateur and youth are calculated in accordance with rule # 432 in the aqha rule book.
+The points for the annual awards for all-around open, amateur and youth are calculated in accordance with rule #SHW 803 in the AQHA rule book.

 Following is a condensed version of the rules as they would apply.
 Refer to the AQHA rule book for the full and complete text:

-Category II ~ Reining , Western Riding, Trail
+Category II ~ Reining , Western Riding, Ranch Riding, Trail

 Category VI ~ Not applicable